timcombs/http-single-resource/README.md

   - Make sure to run npm install from the directory root to install dependencies
   - Please refer to the package.json for more info

+  - A notes directory currently exists in the root of the project directory
+  - It includes two test json files that can be used for testing or deleted if wished, they do not affect the functionality of the app

-  - To use this module, from the command line at the root of the directory type:
+  - To use this module as it stands, from the command line at the root of the directory type:
     ```
     $ npm start
     ```
   - Then open a browser window and navigate to the address localhost:8080/

-  - Because pushing empty directory folders to be a repository is not allowed by Github, please create a notes directory in the root of the project directory
-    ```
-    $ mkdir notes
-    ```
+  - app is a back end app, so to implement functionality project should be "wired" to a front end using the methods in the dataStore object encapsulated in dataStore.js

+  - specific notes are JSON

+  - testing can be done using a browser for GET requests or an app like Postman [https://www.getpostman.com/] for the other request methods

 ### Use Cases

-  - navigating to localhost:8080/ displays 'pages served using node http'

-  - navigating to localhost:8080/hello displays 'hello world, you asked for the path: /hello' and console.logs 'Hello World!' using the figlet module
+  - navigating to localhost:8080/ serves index.html to the browser, which displays 'Serving pages for you using node!'
-  - navigating to localhost:8080/hello?needs=time displays 'Hello, the time is: <current_time>'
-  - navigating to localhost:8080/hello?needs=date displays 'Hello, the date is: <current_date>'

-  - navigating to localhost:8080/goodbye displays 'goodbye world, you asked for the path: /goodbye' and console.logs 'Goodbye World!' using the figlet module
+  - navigating to localhost:8080/notes displays the directory list for the /notes directory

-  - navigating to localhost:8080/french-dip displays 'au jus!!!, you asked for the path: /french-dip' and console.logs 'au jus!!!' using the figlet module
+  - navigating to localhost:8080/notes/<specific_note>.json displays the file

-  - making a POST request to localhost:8080/french-dip with text sent in the body as 'raw' data echoes the body as a response back to the browser using the figlet module
+  - sending a POST request to localhost:8080/notes/<specific_note>.json with the note in JSON in the body writes the note into the file directory and displays 'Your file has been written'

+  - sending a PUT request to localhost:8080/notes/<specific_note>.json with the note in JSON in the body overwrites the note in the file directory if it exists, creates it if it doesn't exist and displays 'Your file has been updated'

+  - sending a DELETE request to localhost:8080/notes/<specific_note>.json deletes the note from the file directory and displays 'Your file has been deleted'

-  - navigating to other localhost:8080/<something_else> displays '404 not found', responds with a 404 status code and console.logs 'there is no path at /<something_else> please check your map'
+  - navigating to other localhost:8080/<something_else> console.logs a 404 status code and displays 'there is no path at /<something_else> please check your map'

 ### Code Shape